open-rmf/rmf-web/packages/api-server/README.md

 | _rmf_task_admin | Able to manage tasks created by anyone |
 | _rmf_superadmin | Superset of all roles |

-On top of the builtin roles, user's can be assigned to by roles that begins with `rmf_`, rmf-server will attach these roles to any resources they create, any users with any of the roles will have read access to these resources.
+On top of the builtin roles, user's can be assigned to any roles that begins with `rmf_`, rmf-server will attach these roles to any resources they create, any users with any of the roles will have read access to these resources.
 Each resource also has an owner, the owner will always have full control over the resource.

 For example, given an user alice, which has the roles `["rmf_kitchen", "_rmf_task_submit"]` and bob which has the roles `["rmf_kitchen"]`.
 Alice will be able to submit a new task, since alice is the owner of the task, she will be able to cancel it even though she doesn't have the `_rmf_task_cancel` role.
 Bob on the other hand will not be able to cancel the task unless he has the `_rmf_task_cancel` role.
 Bob also cannot submit new tasks because he does not have the `_rmf_task_submit` role, however, he will be able to see the tasks created by alice because he has the same `rmf_kitchen` role as alice.